 Protect your skin from the sun’s harmful rays to reduce your risk of skin cancer.

 The risk of skin cancer shouldn’t be treated lightly.
-As it is the most common form of cancer, one in five Americans will develop skin cancer in their lifetime.
-In 2017 alone, 87,110 new melanomas will be diagnosed, and 9,730 people are expected to die from this deadly form of cancer.
+In fact, it’s the most common form of cancer, and one in five Americans will develop skin cancer in their lifetime.

 Call for an Appointment

 It’s important to monitor your exposure to the sun, whether it’s shining or not.
 These tips will help you stay sun safe:

 - Stay in the shade.
 When possible, sit in the shade or shade your body under an umbrella or hat to avoid ultraviolet (UV) radiation exposure.

 - Wear sunglasses, as the eyes are extremely sensitive to the sun.
 Wearing sunglasses reduces UV exposure up to 98%.

 - Sunscreen is key.
 Choose a sunscreen with a sun protection factor (SPF) of 30 or higher and reapply it every two hours.